 Ads can be very annoying.
 Ads disturb you and slow down the process of accessing the right content.
 Ads also increase the loading time of web pages.
 Hence it’s good to block the ads.
 Most advertisement agencies find new tactics to attract customers to their advertisements.

 But do you know that blocking the ads can cause a revenue hit for content publishers like me?
 Perhaps, you should consider blocking misleading ads rather than all.
 Also, block the pop-up and redirect windows within Firefox.

 There are multiple ways to block ads, but blocking misleading ads or trackers is the one everyone should opt for.
 There are several methods to block ads on Firefox we have mentioned.

 Block Ads with Content Blocker

 Content Blocking, aka Enhanced Tracking Protection features with the Firefox Privacy settings that let you create an ads-free environment while surfing the web.
 It blocks the misleading content and the ad tracker that is essentially used for mining your browsing data.

-Follow these steps to block ads using content-blocking features in Firefox:
+Follow these steps to block ads using content-blocking features:

 - Launch the Firefox browser on the computer.

 - Click on More to open the menu list.

 - Select the Options tab from the list.